arangodb/python-arango/docs/admin.rst

 Server Administration
 ---------------------

-Python-arango provides operations for administration and monitoring.
-Some of these operations require root privileges (i.e. access to the ``_system`` database).
+Python-arango provides operations for server administration and monitoring such as retrieving statistics and reading logs.

 Example: